 To apply Edible Prints to any poured icings products, simply pour your icing over your product.
-Then apply the image while the icing is still wet.
+Then apply the image while the icing is still slightly wet, but not soaking wet.
 Be sure to let your product set up on a flat surface so the image will not slide.

-Oreo Cookies - Apply a thin film of water to the chocolate cookie and place the edible image on top.
+Apply a thin film of water to the chocolate covered cookie and place the edible print on top.

-Chocolate - A thin film of water, applied to the bar works well or heat the chocolate with a hair dryer for about 20 seconds.
-Apply the edible image on top.
+A thin film of water, applied to the bar works well or heat the chocolate with a hair dryer for about 20 seconds.
+Apply the edible print on top.
 Chocolate is recommended for cakes or cupcakes as long as it can it's served with in 3-5 hour time frame.
-Don't leave your edible image overnight on top of your chocolate covered cake or cupcake or else it may fade in with the chocolate.
+Don't leave your edible print overnight on top of your chocolate covered cake or cupcake or else it may fade in with the chocolate.

 TO APPLY – First, simply cut out your image with sharp scissors or a exacto knife if needed.

-Do not let too much water come in contact with the edible image before or after on the cake.
+Do not let too much water come in contact with the edible print before or after on the cake.
 The sheet will melt and ruin the print.
-A thin thin film or mist only if the frosting is dry.
+A very thin thin film or fine mist only if the frosting is dry.

 Make sure your hands are clean and dry before handling the image.
 You will need to have a plain frosted cake.
 Your frosting should be fresh.
 If your frosting becomes dry, spray a fine mist of water over the cake (NOT the image) before applying the print.
 If your cake’s surface is moist, DO NOT add any extra moisture.
 Using too much water may cause colors to run and melt your image.